Table of contents

 AWS Direct Connect

-Amazon released AWS Direct Connect in 2011, and it gained enough traction during recent times.
+Amazon released AWS Direct Connect in 2011, and it has gained enough traction in recent times.
 It is a dedicated tool that provides a secure connection from their respective data center to AWS infrastructure.
-What sets it apart from regular weakly secured connections is that Direct Connect customers can circumvent the public internet connections while establishing a link to AWS.
+What sets it apart from regular weakly secured connections is that Direct Connect customers can circumvent public internet connections while establishing a link to AWS.
 This betters the connectivity and stunts the network costs without shackling the bandwidth.

 Useful Link: Amazon Web Services Disaster Recovery